PicoJr/submodule-hook/README.md

 2. local `.git/config`
 3. CLI parameters cf `cargo run -- --help`
 4. if no configuration is found it assumes `strict = false`, `staging = true`, `notstaging = true`

+It means the CLI prioritizes the CLI parameters, then local config, then global config.

 Edit local `.git/config` or global `~/.gitconfig`